-Participating centres should notify the MCRN CTU of the manufacturer and model of MDI,CSII pumps and glucometers to be used in the trial at their site prior to opening to recruitment.
+Participating centres should notify the MCRN CTU of the manufacturer and model of MDI, CSII pumps and glucometers to be used in the trial at their site prior to opening to recruitment.

-All Insulin analogues should be stored as per the Summary of Product Characteristics (SPCs) whilst insulin devices should be stored and handled as per the manufacturer's instructions for use.
+All Insulin analogues should be stored as per the Summary of Product Characteristics (SPCs), whilst insulin devices should be stored and handled as per the manufacturer's instructions for use.
+Storage should also be in line with local practice.
 Please refer to the reference SPCs and manufacturer instructions for use provided as separate documents to this protocol.

-SCIPI is a pragmatic trial that uses market authorised products (insulin analogues).
-In accordance with SI 2004/1031 market authorised products used in a CTIMP can waive labelling requirements.
-When a market authorised product is used in a CTIMP and there is no modification to the product or its outer packaging, the annex 13 requirements are exempted and a pharmacy label is sufficient when the product is dispensed against a prescription.
+SCIPI is a pragmatic trial that uses market authorised products (insulin analogues).For this trial, there is an exemption from clinical trial labelling in accordance with regulation 46 of SI 2004/1031.
+Therefore a pharmacy label is sufficient when the product is dispensed against a prescription.

-IMPs can be dispensed by hospital and community pharmacies as they would be normally in clinical practice.
+IMPs will be dispensed by hospital and community pharmacies as they would normally in clinical practice.
 It is the responsibility of the PI to ensure that the GP prescribes the remainder of any trial treatment not dispensed by the hospital pharmacy.